|

 industry support the project was discontinued.

-The article describes several other
+The article describes several other incidents and includes

 more detail on the Greenock plant.